 The Beats EP don't leak much but also don't block a lot of noise.
 The small on-ear cups do not prevent noise from easily seeping into your audio.
 They do block a bit of high-frequency noise, but it won't be enough for the loud environments involved in commuting.
 They won't be the ideal travel headphones, but at least they don't leak too much, so you can use them in quieter settings, like being at the office, without distracting your colleagues.

 The isolation of the Beats EP is sub-par.
-These on-ear headphones isolate only passively using their ear cups, therefore they do not reduce outside noise in the bass range, which is important for isolating the rumble of airplane and bus engines (see our recommendations for the best on-ear noise cancelling headphones).
+These on-ear headphones isolate only passively using their ear cups, therefore they do not reduce outside noise in the bass range, which is important for isolating the rumble of airplane and bus engines.
 In the mid-range, which is important for cancelling out speech, they achieve a mediocre 8dB of isolation.
 In the treble range, which sharp sounds such as S and Ts occupy, they reduce outside noise by almost 30dB, which is good.

 The leakage performance of the EPs is average.
 The significant portion of the leakage sits between 2KHz and 20KHz which is a broad range.
 However, the overall level of leakage is quite low.
 The leakage shouldn't be audible to people around you unless you are in a very quiet environment (like an elevator) and really blasting your music.

 The performance of the Beats EP's in-line microphone is about average.
 Speech recorded with the mic of the EP will sound relatively full and detailed.
 It will also be easily comprehensible.
 However, in louder situations, such as in a metro station or a busy street, the noise will most likely drown out your speech which makes it difficult to hear and comprehend.